dart-archive/www.dartlang.org/src/site/docs/tutorials/polymer-intro/index.markdown

   </dt>
   <dd>
     The primary HTML file for the app.
-    It imports HTML files for Polymer and the custom element, and it instantiates the custom element.
+    It imports script files for Polymer, and the HTML file for the custom element.
+It instantiates the custom element.
   </dd>
   <dt>
     tute_stopwatch.html
   </dt>
   <dd>
     The HTML code that defines the custom element.
+    It imports the HTML file for Polymer.
   </dd>
   <dt>
     tute_stopwatch.dart